 Maybe a parent or tutor helped you through high school.
 Maybe you just barely scraped by when it came to grades.
 Whatever your story is, it’s never too late to find the tools and strategies you need to thrive.

 What is included in an adult learning disability assessment?

 A professional learning disability assessment has several components.
-Although the details of the testing process may vary on an individual basis, most include a screening, formal evaluation, a diagnosis, and recommendations.
+Although the details of the testing process may vary on an individual basis, most include in-person testing, a diagnosis, and recommendations.